stasmarkin/BasicBankingService/readme.md

 server app is not supposed to run parallel instances in front of single DB

+see PreProdOverview.txt for functional and stress testing, throughput, performance on further improvements

 ## Build & Run <a name="buildnrun"></a>

 You will require java8+, gradle6+, MYSQL 5.8